numaproj/numaflow/docs/user-guide/sinks/user-defined-sinks.md

 # User Defined Sinks

-A `Pipeline` may have multiple Sinks, those sinks could either be a pre-defined sink such as `kafka`, `log`, etc, or a `User Defined Sink`.
+A `Pipeline` may have multiple Sinks, those sinks could either be a pre-defined sink such as `kafka`, `log`, etc., or a `User Defined Sink`.

 A pre-defined sink vertex runs single-container pods, a user defined sink runs two-container pods.